Polyslid/Mechatronics_Cal_Poly_Romi/README.md

 The IMU reads the Romi's relative heading using it's built-in accelerometer and gyrometer.
 The IMU is essential to keeping the Romi driving straight when line following is not possible.
 The Romi's intial heading value is stored as a reference datum to make degree turns respective to the intial heading.
 Using the IMU with the it's PID, the Romi can drive straight in any desired direction.

 ## Main
 After obtaining each of these files, they are used within the main file which is formatted as a scheduler using the cotask.py and task_share.py files.
 The resulting task diagarm can be observed in Figure 5.
-The user interface task was given the highest priority because it only used at the start and then in case of an emergency stop, which should react quickly.
-The user task uses non-blocking input code to get the effort from the user.
+The user interface task was given the highest priority because it is only used at the start and when there is an emergency stop.
+The user task uses non-blocking input code using nb_input.py to get the effort from the user.
 The user could also manually stop the Romi at any time by pressing enter.
 When the user task receives an input from the user, it stores that effort value in the Leffort and Reffort share.
 Each motor has an individual effort so that the PID can control each motor to make adjustments in the Romi dynamics.
-After the effort is sent to the motor task, the sensor task takes over and adjust effort values based off the PID.
-The motor and sensor task have the same priority because they rely on one another and should be performed one after the other.
+After the effort is sent to the motor task, the sensor task takes over and adjusts the effort values based off the PID results that are obtained by comparing the desired results and the actual to get an error.
+The motor and sensor task have the same priority and run in round-robin style because they rely on one another and should be performed one after the other.

-The sensor task switches between the line sensor and IMU depending on where on the track the Romi is.
-The Romi uses the encoder to determine where on the track it is, based on the distance from the start.
-When the Romi needs to go straight, it has a slight pause where it is able to locate the proper heading, adjust, and then drive straight.
-This was implemented to make the Romi more robust and keep a consistent headind with respect to the initial.
-This is especially important for the grid portion of the track because it requires the Romi to travel for a longer distance.
-By finding the heading first, it minimizes drift.
 <p align="center">
 <kbd>
   <img src="https://github.com/user-attachments/assets/e8ca44e2-458e-4169-98ad-a037038e2b35" width="550">